Professor’s Ocean 101 Welcome Message

 My name is Ray Rector, your oceanography online instructor for this course.

-Congratulations for signing up for this online introductory oceanography course here at MiraCosta College this Spring 2024 Semester – you picked a great program!
-This is a fairly challenging 3-unit, college-level, physical oceanography and marine biology course that runs over a 15-week period.
+Congratulations for signing up for my online introductory oceanography course here at MiraCosta College this summer session – you picked a great program!
+This is a fairly challenging 3-unit, college-level, physical earth science course that is packed into a super-fast-paced, 6-week session.
 This course is purely online and asynchronous, with no mandatory set meeting days or times.

 This course covers most physical and biological aspects of the ocean and is especially suited for students who want to complete their physical science GE with an emphasis on the ocean, and is required if you want to take the oceanography lab.
 Additionally, this course is for anyone who wants to learn all the important aspects of our truly amazing ocean.
 You will learn many things about the ocean: its origin and chemical make-up, plate tectonic theory, seafloors and marine sediments, currents and waves, wind and storms, beaches, sea life, and how the ocean is literally the life blood of the planet.
 Finally, this course is also about ocean awareness, and how our ocean is under siege by pollutants, overfishing, habitat destruction and undesirable climate change.